hex-digital/vue-accessible-datepicker/README.md

 ### **Global**

-You may install Vue Carousel globally:
+You may install the date-picker globally:

 ``` js
 import Vue from 'vue';